toshivc/O_C-Phazerville/docs/ProbDiv.md

 ![Screenshot 2024-06-13 15-18-59](https://github.com/djphazer/O_C-Phazerville/assets/109086194/40d4e48a-fd31-47c3-8ffa-f5a900c72f99)

 **ProbDiv** is a stochastic rhythm generator where you can assign probability to different clock division settings.
 It takes inspiration from the rhythm section of the [Stochastic Inspiration Generator](https://www.modulargrid.net/e/stochastic-instruments-stochastic-inspiration-generator), except it uses clock divisions instead of note divisions.
 You can also capture a loop based on the probability settings with anywhere between 1 and 32 steps.
-It can be used by itself or with [[ProbMeloD]], which it will automatically link to.
+It can be used by itself or with [ProbMeloD](ProbMeloD), which it will automatically link to.

 At the heart of ProbDiv is a clock divider.
 There are four clock divisions that can be given probability of being selected, `/1`, `/2`, `/4`, and `/8`.
 On the first clock input received at Digital 1, a new division is selected based on the probability settings for each division.
 Once that division is reached, a trigger is sent to Output A/C, another division is selected, and the process starts over.
 If all divisions have a probability of 0, nothing will be selected and no clocks will be output.